Kunming-Singapore Railway: In Malaysia and Singapore

-The KTM line from Padang Besar to Gemas was electrified and double tracked in 2015, and upgrade works from Gemas to Johor Bahru are expected to be completed by October 2022, bringing down journey times from Woodlands North in Singapore to KL Sentral to about 4 hours.
+The KTM line from Padang Besar to Gemas was electrified and double tracked in 2015, and upgrade works from Gemas to Johor Bahru are expected to be completed by December 2025, bringing down journey times from Woodlands North in Singapore to KL Sentral to about 4 hours.

 According to PLANMalaysia, a northern high-speed rail corridor will be built along North-South Expressway and the stations will be at Tanjung Malim, Tapah, Ipoh, Taiping and terminated at Butterworth.

 Cancelled high-speed rail plan

-In 2013, the governments of Malaysia and Singapore agreed to build a Kuala Lumpur-Singapore High Speed Rail from Kuala Lumpur to Singapore that was scheduled to open in 2026.
-But shortly after winning the May 2018 election, the incoming Malaysian prime minister, Mahathir Mohamad said he would reconsider the project.
+In 2013, the governments of Malaysia and Singapore agreed to build a high-speed rail line between Kuala Lumpur to Singapore that was scheduled to open in 2026.
+However, shortly after winning the May 2018 election, the incoming Malaysian prime minister Mahathir Mohamad said he would reconsider the project.
 Among revisions being explored to reduce costs, was to align the route to the existing meter gauge Keretapi Tanah Melayu (KTM) line and lay a standard gauge track in parallel, with a fork running to Jurong East so that bilateral agreement is not violated, to allow trains running at 200 km/h, cutting journey time between Kuala Lumpur and Singapore to 130 minutes.
 Stations were planned for Bandar Malaysia in Kuala Lumpur, Bangi-Putrajaya, Labu (Seremban), Muar, Batu Pahat, Iskandar Puteri and Jurong East.
-The plan has been cancelled after 2 extensions requested by Malaysia, with the project allowed to lapse on 31 December 2020.
+The plan was cancelled after 2 extensions requested by Malaysia, with the project allowed to lapse on 31 December 2020.